FIT for FAIR

 What has been achieved so far?

 National and regional workshops with over 480 participations considered perspectives from producers, businesses, government, academia, and civil society in the coffee, palm oil, and cacao value chains.
 They project not only identified legal gaps between Colombia's national legislative framework and EU requirements (EUDR, LkSG, CSDDD), it also focused on practical gaps on the ground.
 As a result, a “Due Diligence Model for the Colombian Agricultural Sector” was developed, structured around four main components: (1) guidelines and standards, (2) tools and procedures, (3) capacity and knowledge building, and (4) collaboration among stakeholders.
 A roadmap with policy recommendations for short-, medium-, and long-term actions supports the model’s implementation.
-Follow-up activities look for improved exporter-importer relations through bilateral exchange on specific needs and expectations.
+Follow-up activities will start in July 2025, which will be implemented jointly with both Confecámaras and Preferred by Nature.
+The focus will be on the mutual expectations and challenges of Colombian producers and exporters on the one hand and European companies on the other.

 In Ethiopia, partners are working with the Ethiopian Coffee and Tea Authority (ECTA) to develop policy recommendations.
-Following a kick-off workshop with nearly 40 participants, a multi-stakeholder task force was established, and two meetings were held with key actors from the government and the private sector.
+Following a kick-off workshop with nearly 40 participants, a multi-stakeholder task force was established, and three meetings were held with key actors from the government and the private sector.
+After the presentation of preliminary policy briefs to ECTA in July 2025, a comprehensive country report is expected to be finalized soon and will be presented during a validation workshop in October 2025.

 Future prospects